dgs3/Recipes/Recipes/RawPecanIceCream.md

     * 1 teaspoon of cinnamon
     * 1 pinch of nutmeg
     * 8 ounces of dark chocolate chips
-    * 1 pinch of raw unsweetened coconut flakes
+    * 1 pinch of raw unsweetened coconut flakes (OPTIONAL)

 ## Directions